-Work placements are an optional subject, mostly worth 15 credits, which is primarily taken during the final years of a bachelor's degree.
+Work placements are an optional subject mostly worth 15 credits, and they primarily take place during the final years of a bachelor's degree.
 To be able to do a placement you need to have optional or recognised academic credits still pending.
 These do not need to be the same number of practical credits and optional credits (OP) and recognised academic credits (RA) can be combined.
 If, for example, a student only has 2 RA credits left, they can apply for a placement, the same as a student who has only 6 OP credits, or one with 6 OP and 4 RA credits.
-Any combination is valid whenever OP and/or RA credits remain, but it is necessary to take into account that you will be enrolled for the subject with an academic and financial value of 15 credits.
+Any combination is valid whenever there are OP and/or RA credits remaining, but you must remember that you will be enrolled on a subject with an academic and economic value of 15 credits.

 There are three options when enrolling for placements:

 - With prior authorisation.
 Students that have been explicitly authorised can enrol for them with the normal enrolment in July, and it will then be part of their enrolment.

 - Other students will be registered automatically by the Academic Secretary's Office when they have obtained a place and have signed the educational cooperation agreement.